 The Celiac Surge: Oral Signs of a New Epidemic

-Kathryn Gilliam, BA, RDH, FAAOSH
+Presented by Kathryn Gilliam, BA, RDH, FAAOSH

 Celiac disease is a serious autoimmune disorder in which the immune system of genetically predisposed people mounts an attack in response to gluten, a protein found in grains and products made from grains such as processed foods, medicines, and cosmetics.
 This immune system response results in destruction that an affect multiple body systems.
 Left untreated, celiac disease can result in serious systemic complications by injuring the small intestine and reducing its ability to absorb nutrients.